Eugene Mirman: Career

-Stand-up career
+Stand-up

 In 2004, Mirman released The Absurd Nightclub Comedy of Eugene Mirman, a CD/DVD on Suicide Squeeze Records.
 The album was voted one of the Best Albums of 2004 by both The A.V.
 Club and Time Out New York.
 His second album, En Garde, Society was released by Sub Pop in 2006.
-Three years later, Mirman released another comedy album, God Is a Twelve-Year-Old Boy with Aspergers which was recorded in Chicago at the Lakeshore Theatre.
-In 2012, Mirman released An Evening Of Comedy In A Fake, Underground Laboratory.
+Three years later, Mirman released another comedy album, God Is a Twelve-Year-Old Boy with Asperger's, which was recorded in Chicago at the Lakeshore Theatre.
+In 2012, Mirman released An Evening of Comedy in a Fake, Underground Laboratory.

 Mirman has appeared at the U.S. Comedy Arts Festival in Aspen, Colorado, the Just for Laughs Festival in Montreal, Bumbershoot and South by Southwest.
 He co-produced the weekly standup-variety show Invite Them Up with Bobby Tisdale and Holly Schlesinger, which won a Nightlife Award.
 Guests included the comedians Mike Birbiglia, Aziz Ansari, David Cross, and Chelsea Peretti.
-He currently produces Pretty Good Friends (formerly Tearing the Veil of Maya) at Union Hall in Park Slope, Brooklyn with Julie Smith, which has been voted the best comedy night in New York City by New York Magazine.
+He produced Pretty Good Friends (formerly Tearing the Veil of Maya) at Union Hall in Park Slope, Brooklyn with Julie Smith, which has been voted the best comedy night in New York City by New York Magazine.
 Similar to comedians David Cross and Patton Oswalt, Mirman often performs in rock clubs and theaters as opposed to traditional comedy clubs.
 Often touring the US, Mirman occasionally opens for the comedy troupe Stella (former members of The State).
-He has opened for various bands such as The Shins and toured with Modest Mouse, Yo La Tengo, Gogol Bordello, Andrew Bird, and Cake.
+He has opened for various bands such as The Shins and toured with Robyn Hitchcock, Modest Mouse, Yo La Tengo, Gogol Bordello, Andrew Bird, and Cake.
 In 2012, Mirman stated that opening for musicians is uncommon and that music concerts pay three times that of a comedy gig.
 Mirman also toured with Patton Oswalt, Brian Posehn and Maria Bamford on the Comedians of Comedy tour.
-He has toured as an opener for the comedy duo Flight of the Conchords (and was a regular actor on their HBO series) and with Andy Kindler and Marc Maron in Stand Uppity.
+He has toured as an opener for the comedy duo Flight of the Conchords and was a regular actor on their HBO series, and he also toured with Andy Kindler and Marc Maron in Stand Uppity.

-In January 2010, Mirman performed standup comedy on the John Oliver's New York Stand Up Show on Comedy Central.
+In January 2010, Mirman performed standup comedy on John Oliver's New York Stand Up Show on Comedy Central.

 Mirman's Eugene Mirman Comedy Festival ran for 10 years from 2008 to 2017.

 On April 10, 2015, Mirman filmed a live stand-up special in Tucson, Arizona, directed by Bobcat Goldthwait.
 The special was released on Netflix in 2015 as Eugene Mirman: Vegan on His Way to the Complain Store.